Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Force PWA periodic background syncs

-The periodic background sync API, available to PWAs is a great way to fetch new content while the us...
+The periodic background sync API, available to PWAs is a great way to fetch new content while the user isn't on the site, and while they have access to the network, to make sure they have the latest c...
 Read moreSupported by:

 -